Sage Northcutt: ONE Championship

 On November 30, 2018, it was announced that Northcutt had signed with ONE Championship.
-On February 26, 2019, it was announced that Northcutt was scheduled to make his promotional debut against Cosmo Alexandre on May 17, 2019, in ONE Championship: Enter the Dragon.
+On February 26, 2019, it was announced that Northcutt was scheduled to make his promotional debut against Cosmo Alexandre on May 17, 2019, in ONE: Enter the Dragon.
 Northcutt lost the fight by knockout 29 seconds into the first round, marking his first professional loss by knockout.
 The blow resulted in eight facial fractures which required prompt surgical repair.

-On November 22, 2019, Northcutt announced that he would be moving down two weight classes to compete at featherweight (155 lbs) in ONE Championship.
+On November 22, 2019, Northcutt announced that he would be moving down two weight classes to compete at lightweight (155 lbs) in ONE Championship.
 “I learned my lesson about fighting a weight class too big, going back down to 155, and it’ll be better for me,” Northcutt said in an interview with MMA News.

 Northcutt was scheduled to fight Shinya Aoki in a Lightweight bout, after a near two-year layoff, at ONE on TNT 4, on April 28, 2021.
 However, Northcutt withdrew from the bout due to lingering COVID-19 effects and was replaced by Eduard Folayang.

-Almost four years after his loss to Alexandre, Northcutt is scheduled to face Ahmed Mujtaba on May 5, 2023, at ONE Fight Night 10.
+Almost four years after his loss to Alexandre, Northcutt faced Ahmed Mujtaba on May 5, 2023, at ONE Fight Night 10.
+Northcutt was dropped by a strike from Mutjaba early in the fight, but managed to win the fight with a heel hook submission 39 seconds into the first round.
+The submission finish was awarded 'Performance of the Night.

+Northcutt was scheduled to face Shinya Aoki on January 28, 2024, at ONE 165.
+However, Northcutt withdrew during the event because his cornermen were reportedly denied visas, and was replaced by John Lineker in a openweight bout.

+On October 18, 2024, it was announced that Northcutt had left ONE Championship.

+Professional Fighters League

+On December 12, 2024, it was reported that Northcutt had signed with the Professional Fighters League after not competing in 2024.

+Global Fight League

+Northcutt was scheduled to face Lucas Martins in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+However, all GFL events were cancelled indefinitely.